Frequently Asked Questions About Home Security in Vancouver

 While we can actually take off your existing lock and replace it with a new one, perhaps all you need is for us to change it so the old keys don’t work anymore.
 You would keep the same lock but with new keys for it.
 We call this re-keying the lockset.
 It costs considerably less than replacing the lock.

 On the other hand, if your existing lock doesn’t work well anymore, or if you want a better one, replacing it is probably a better choice for you.
-We recommend the Medeco® line of high security locks as an excellent choice.
 Our dispatcher would be happy to discuss your options.
 You could also drop by our store and take a look, and we can explain what makes one lock better than another.

 When it comes to locks, Schlage® is generally considered to be the standard against which other manufacturers are judged.
 Many importers are bringing in offshore copies of popular Schlage products.
 Some in our industry will present these products as being “just as good” or something similar.